 Let's get into other types of bank accounts!
 Don’t you wish there was a hybrid of a checking and savings account?
 A money market account is the closest you’ll get to that combo.
 It allows you to earn higher interest than a savings account on your money while still having the ability to write checks.
 And because there are no penalties for withdrawals like with a CD, you can access your money whenever you need it.
 It’s quite the popular option, as 10% of U.S. adults keep their savings in one.

 Just keep in mind, you’ll pay a premium for the chance to earn higher interest.
 Money market accounts usually have higher minimum balances and fees than checking and savings accounts.
-Plus, the six-withdrawal limit still applies, so you’ll need to be carefully how many times you pull money each month.
+Plus, the six-withdrawal limit still applies, so you’ll need to be careful how many times you pull money each month.

 What to look for